Dirkster99/SuggestBoxLib/README.md

 to also theme standard elements, such as, button and textblock etc.

-A Dark/Light themed demo appliactions and a Generic themed application are part of this repository.
+A Dark/Light themed demo application and a Generic application are part of this repository.

 ![](https://raw.githubusercontent.com/Dirkster99/Docu/master/SuggestBoxLib/screenshots/Unbenannt-4.png)